Table of Contents[Hide][Show]

 - Anchorage and Fairbanks

 - Seattle and Spokane

-Follow these steps to fly standby on Alaska Airlines:
+Follow these steps to fly on standby with Alaska Airlines:

-If you miss a flight (and it is your fault), you can ask to be placed on the standby list.
+If you miss a flight (and it’s your fault), you can ask to be placed on the standby list.
 You may be charged a fee, depending on the discretion of the gate or ticketing agent.